 The club hit some down time in the ‘60s, when it was an alcoholics’ dive with Happy Hour from 6 a.m.- 8 a.m.
 That’s not a misprint.
 It looks to have also been a disco for a bit in the ‘60s and also, reportedly, was a topless bar for a few months.

 The turnaround came in 1979, when some of the former One Knite owners teamed with Wayne Nagel and Summerdog to bring the blues-rock to the black box.
-Pratz, Ward and soundman Terry Pearson took over in ’83.
+Pratz, Ward and soundman Terry Pearson took over in late ’83.

 Wertheimer has grown the club since 1988, adding the Continental Gallery listening room almost 10 years ago.
 Wertheimer is a special kind of club owner, which is why he keeps waitresses and bartenders for decades- and musical residencies even longer.
 Toni Price, Jon Dee Graham, James McMurtry and the members of Heybale! were assured at least one payday a week for years thanks to Wertheimer’s loyalty.